 - urinary tract abnormality, which is caused by birth defects or injuries

-- urinary retention, which is difficulty emptying the bladder
+- urinary retention, which means difficulty emptying the bladder

 - narrowed urethra